 The best candidates for breast reduction surgery are healthy and maintain a relatively stable weight, but have large, sagging breasts and secondary symptoms.
 While breast reduction can enhance your appearance and boost your self-confidence, you may not be able to achieve your ideal image.

-The best way to know if breast reduction surgery is right for you is to schedule a free consultation.
+The best way to know if breast reduction surgery is right for you is to schedule a consultation.
 Dr. Bartell will discuss your needs and options, explain the procedure in more detail, and share breast reduction pictures from his practice.

 Potential Risks of Breast Reduction

 Thousands of breast reduction procedures are performed successfully every year.
 Modern techniques are very safe and usually result in a happy patient.

 Complications are rare, but you should know the risks before surgery:

 - Bleeding or infection.
 Possible in any surgery, but extremely unusual.

 - Hematoma.
 A collection of blood under the skin that must be aspirated with a needle.

 - Scars.
 Rarely a prominent scar will require additional surgery.

 - Poor skin healing.
 Sometimes seen in patients who smoke or have diabetes.